 My advice is to learn how to correct little mistakes and embrace your bullet journal fail when they happen.
 I promise in no time you will have forgotten about the ugly part and be happy you did so, because I am sure you have more important things to concentrate your energy and time!

 Misconception #6.
 Bullet journal doesn’t work for me

-The method can feel overwhelming at times, specially when you know nothing and only see the creative spreads on instagram, but I promise you that if you persevere and give yourself a little time to find you own journaling style you will find out that having a bullet journal and getting things done walk hand in had and everyone can find success with it.
+The method can feel overwhelming at times, especially when you know nothing and only see the creative spreads on Instagram, but I promise you that if you persevere and give yourself a little time to find you own journaling style you will find out that having a bullet journal and getting things done walk hand in hand and everyone can find success with it.

 But it is true that it might not happen overnight.

-My biggest advice for newbies is start small to avoid the overwhelm.
+My biggest advice for newbies is starting small to avoid the overwhelm.
 I even advice to delay the creative side of it until you have tried the method alone for a while.

 So these are a few of the misconceptions that I have heard about bullet journals.
 Do you have something to add to the list?
-Let me know in comments below.
+Let me know in the comments below.